balcsok/balcsok/README.md

-- 👋 Hi, I’m @balcsok
+- 👋 Hi, I’m @balcsok - Software Architect from SVK, Europe
 - 👀 I’m interested in creating solutions that help people
-- 🌱 I’m currently learning how to be an excellent solution architect
+- I’m currently learning as much as I can to be an excellent solution architect
-- 💞️ I’m looking to collaborate on anything involving .NET Core, TS, general architecture
+- Looking to collaborate on anything involving .NET Core, TS, microservices architecture, distributed systems
-- 📫 How to reach me: https://balintcsoka.com
+- How to reach me: https://balintcsoka.com

 <!---
 balcsok/balcsok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.